samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 ***Telekinetic Movement.*** You can move an object or a creature with your mind.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, choose one target you can see within 30 feet of yourself; the target must be a loose object that is Large or smaller or one willing creature other than you.
 You transport the target up to 30 feet to an unoccupied space you can see.
 Alternatively, if the target is a Tiny object, you can transport it to or from your hand.

-Once you take this action, you can’t do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you take this action, you can't do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 #### Level 7: Telekinetic Adept

 You have mastered new ways to use your telekinetic abilities, detailed below.

 ***Psi-Powered Leap.*** As a Bonus Action, you gain a Fly Speed equal to twice your Speed until the end of the current turn.
-Once you take this Bonus Action, you can’t do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you take this Bonus Action, you can't do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 ***Telekinetic Thrust.*** When you deal damage to a target with your Psionic Strike, you can force the target to make a Strength saving throw (DC 8 plus your Intelligence modifier and Proficiency Bonus).
 On a failed save, you can give the target the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition or transport it up to 10 feet horizontally.